 That is ridiculous.

-I mean first of all, anyone who knows anything about the Trump campaign, it wasn't the most fastidious thing about in terms of like who was in and who was out but they know that when they got access to his phones and his communications devices, they not only had the power to go forward to get his prospective communications, they had the power to go backwards.
+But they know that when they got access to his phones and his communications devices, they not only had the power to go forward to get his prospective communications, they had the power to go backwards.

 And that's what they were looking for.

-And second of all it's done on counterintelligence.
+And second of all, it's done on counterintelligence.

 So it's all going to be classified.

-It's all going to be under the cone no one's ever going to learn about it.
+It's all going to be under the cone.

-So at that point you have a choice right you either say nothing and you say we'll wait to see how he reacts when he becomes president and learns all this stuff or you can use the 10 weeks you have left still in charge of the government to project the image that there was something really bad here to investigate.
+You either say nothing and you say, we'll wait to see how he reacts when he becomes president and learns all this stuff, or you can use the 10 weeks you have left, still in charge of the government, to project the image that there was something really bad here to investigate.

-And I think that's why you got all of the classified leaking that's why President Obama who didn't do anything about Russia for eight years and who knew about this interference, the cyber espionage he knew about it in real time.
+That's why President Obama, who didn't do anything about Russia for eight years and who knew about this interference, the cyber espionage, he knew about it in real time.

 He talked to Putin about it.